On converse theorems for Hilbert modular forms assuming unramified twists

-This is the motivation for the particular shape of functional equations considered in \Cref{mainthm}.
+This motivates the particular shape of functional equations considered in \Cref{mainthm}.

-It is also possible to define the Hecke operators on $\mbf{g}$, but we will not go into details here as it is quite technical and complicated.
-One should turn to \cite[Section~2]{shimurahmf} for a detailed discussion.
+For the Euler product, it is closely related to the Hecke operators as in the case of elliptic modular forms.
+However, the definition of Hecke operators on adelic Hilbert modular forms is quite technical and complicated.
+We will thus not recall the Hecke theory but rather refer to \cite[Section~2]{shimurahmf} for a detailed discussion.
 Suppose that $\mbf{g}$ is an eigenfunction of the Hecke operator at a prime $\fr{p}$ with $\fr{p}\nmid\fr{n}\fr{d}^2$.
 Then, the $L$-function of $\mbf{g}$ has a $\fr{p}$-partial Euler product of the form

 with